Black-Owned Vegan & Vegan-Friendly Restaurants in Seattle

 And Black-owned small businesses matter.

-Black-owned, vegan-friendly restaurants in Seattle are few and far between, and the ones that are still open during the pandemic are even fewer.
+Black-owned, vegan-friendly restaurants in Seattle are few and far between, and the ones that are still open after the pandemic are even fewer.

 And to make matters worse, Black-owned small businesses were virtually left out of the stimulus packages while large – and largely white-owned – corporations raked in the majority of the financial aid.